 For high school teachers and college instructors in particular, maintaining open communication with students can be one of the most important factors in determining students’ success.
-Good teachers not only communicate information to their students, but they also work to communicate with their students, in order to help them achieve their best.
+Good teachers not only communicate information to their students, but they also work to communicate with and listen to their students in order to help them achieve their best.

 However, student-teacher communication during classroom instructional time, in either the traditional or online setting, is not enough.
 Students often have questions that cannot be addressed during class; long-term assignments like papers and projects require more individualized attention; and student performance must be addressed one-on-one.

-How can teachers use office hours and conferences to support students?
+How can teachers use office hours and conferences to support students in virtual classrooms?